alan-turing-institute/uatk-spc/README.md

 and outputs a single file in [protocol buffer format](https://github.com/alan-turing-institute/uatk-spc/blob/main/synthpop.proto), describing the population in a given study area.
-The tool also provides methods to export the outcome in diferent formats often use for researchers like CSV or JSON.
+The tool also provides methods to export the outcome in different formats often use for researchers like CSV or JSON.

-The input of the SPC tool is a list of the Middle Layer Super Output Area (MSOAs) where you want to create a spatially enriched sythetic population to feed other dynamic models.
+The input of the SPC tool is a list of the Middle Layer Super Output Area (MSOAs) where you want to create a spatially enriched synthetic population to feed other dynamic models.
 SPC includes a script to assist you with the proper list of the MSOAs by defining a Local Authority District area in England.
 [Get started](https://alan-turing-institute.github.io/uatk-spc/getting_started.html)